awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 + Fail over or switch over from the primary database to a standby database with no data loss\.
 + Migrate data by configuring high availability for your on\-premises instance, and then failing over or switching over to the RDS Custom standby database\.

-To learn how to configure high availability, see the white paper [Enabling high availability with Data Guard on Amazon RDS Custom for Oracle](https://d1.awsstatic.com/whitepapers/enabling-high-availability-with-data-guard-on-amazon-rds-custom-for-oracle.pdf)\.
+To learn how to configure high availability, see the whitepaper [Enabling high availability with Data Guard on Amazon RDS Custom for Oracle](https://d1.awsstatic.com/whitepapers/enabling-high-availability-with-data-guard-on-amazon-rds-custom-for-oracle.pdf)\.
 You can perform the following tasks:
 + Use a virtual private network \(VPN\) tunnel to encrypt data in transit for your high availability instances\.
 Encryption in transit isn't configured automatically by RDS Custom\.
 + Configure Oracle Fast\-Failover Observer \(FSFO\) to monitor your high availability instances\.
++ Allow the observer to perform automatic failover when necessary conditions are met\.

+## Working with high availability features for RDS Custom for SQL Server<a name="custom-managing.AO"></a>

+To support replication between RDS Custom for SQL Server instances, you can configure high availability \(HA\) with Always On Availability Groups \(AGs\)\.
+The primary DB instance automatically synchronizes data to the standby instances\.

+You can configure your high availability environment in the following ways:
++ Configure standby instances in different Availability Zones \(AZs\) to be resilient to AZ failures\.
++ Place your standby databases in mounted or read\-only mode\.
++ Fail over or switch over from the primary database to a standby database with no data loss\.
++ Migrate data by configuring high availability for your on\-premises instance, and then failing over or switching over to the RDS Custom standby database\.

+To learn how to configure high availability, see the blog post *Configuring high availability with Always On Availability Groups on Amazon RDS Custom for SQL Server*\.
+You can perform the following tasks:
++ Use a virtual private network \(VPN\) tunnel to encrypt data in transit for your high availability instances\.
+Encryption in transit isn't configured automatically by RDS Custom\.
++ Configure Always On AGs to monitor your high availability instances\.
 + Allow the observer to perform automatic failover when necessary conditions are met\.

 You can also use other encryption technology, such as Secure Sockets Layer \(SSL\), to encrypt data in transit\.